shawnoberrath/smo-world/README.md

 I'm beginning to see the light of day on this github stuff.

 Pretty soon I can take a break for breakfast and tea!

+Now it is evening and I will work until time for dessert.